-We love the Canon EOS M50 – it has a compact size, excellent image processor and good sensor size.
-The build quality is great, as you would expect from Canon and it even offers 4K video features.
+We love the Canon EOS M50 – it has a compact size, an excellent image processor and a good sensor size.
+The build quality is great, as you would expect from Canon, and it even offers 4K video features.
 The shooting speed is not bad at 10 fps making this an affordable mirrorless camera for anyone new to photography.

 Mirrorless Camera FAQ’s

 Is mirrorless or DSLR better for a beginner?

 Both types of cameras offer much more control over the settings than smartphones or a point and shoot camera, but the main advantage of mirrorless is they are much smaller and lighter than DSLRs, making them ideal for travel photography.
 The image quality and control of settings is very similar between DLSRs and mirrorless cams, but DSLRs can be a bit cheaper, so they might be preferable if you are not sure if photography is a hobby you will progress further.

 What is the best mirrorless camera for the money?

 If you’re looking for budget-friendly mirrorless cameras, the Nikon J1 is ideal, and you can find it here.
 It’s the cheapest on our list, yet it still has some awesome features and takes lovely, sharp images.
 It’s a great step up from a point-and-shoot if you are looking for progress to something a bit more advanced.